mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 8. As a User logged in I want to be able to delete my recipe.
 9. As a User logged in I want to be able to delete my account.
 10. As a User logged in I want to be able to log out.
-11. As a User logged in I want to be able to contact the developer by usign the contact page form.
+11. As a User logged in I want to be able to contact the developer by using the contact page form.
 12. As the Developer I want to be able to view all Users recipes.
 13. As the Admin I want to be able to delete recipes.